Updated: Nov 8, 2021

 Today started with another well attended porridge club and then a bit of a rush to get everyone sorted because I had to go out and shoot a couple of my first 'Front Porch Project' portraits.

 Here are my first couple of portraits that I have shot.
 Instead of featuring this work on this blog each day, as it's something I will be doing regulally, I will simply be referring to it instead of posting all the portraits.
 I will leave these ones here so that you can get a bit of an understanding as to what I've been doing.
-Each future reference I make will also link to the current full gallery over on my Facebook page.
+Each future reference I make will also link to the current full gallery here.

 After shooting these, I picked up a 'click and collect' order for my parents and delivered it to their doorstep.
 It was nice to see them in the flesh and they had kindly included a couple of extra bits for us to keep.
 This included beer.